jubako/jubako/README.rst

 Add variants to zim
 -------------------

+The main usage of zim format is the Kiwix project.

-We have different variants of a same zim file : No image, No video, ...
+The Kiwix project creates different variants of a same zim file :
+Full, No image, No video, ...

+Jubako could be use to define a new format which handle those variants.

+For exemple:

 The directory structure would be the same as a "simple" zim.
 But: